dciabrin/ngdevkit/README.md

 ### Running the emulator

-Once you have built the examples, go into an subdirectory to test the compiled example and run GnGeo from the makefile:
+Once you have built the examples, go into a subdirectory to test the compiled example and run GnGeo from the makefile:

     cd examples/01-helloworld